prkumar/uplink/docs/source/quickstart.rst

 .. versionadded:: 0.6.0

-The :py:obj:`session` property exposes configuration and allows for the persistence of certain request properties across any request

-of a :py:class:`~uplink.Consumer` instances
+The :py:obj:`session` property exposes configuration and allows for the persistence of certain request properties across requests sent from a :py:class:`~uplink.Consumer` instances

-As an alternative to :ref:`annotating constructor arguments`, you can provide default data (such as headers or query parameters) for all requests sent from the consumer instance:
+As an alternative to :ref:`annotating constructor arguments`, you can provide default headers and query parameters for all requests sent from the consumer instance through the :py:obj:`session` property:

 .. code-block:: python